juxor/afaq/markdown/secJ7.md

 ## J.7.5 What is the role of anarchists in a social revolution?

 All the great social revolutions have been spontaneous.
-Indeed, it is clich that the revolutionaries are usually the most surprised when a revolution breaks out.
+Indeed, it is cliché that the revolutionaries are usually the most surprised when a revolution breaks out.
 Nor do anarchists assume that a revolution will initially be totally libertarian in nature.
 All we assume is that there will be libertarian